2212-fec1-iron-man/iron-man/README.md

 If a review has images they can be enlarged by clicking on them.
 If a review is deemed helpful it can be upvoted by clicking on ‘Yes’.
 Two more reviews are loaded every time the ‘More Reviews’ button is clicked.
-A new review can be added by clicking on the ‘Add a Review +’ button and filling out the form the form that pops up.
+A new review can be added by clicking on the ‘Add a Review +’ button and filling out the form that pops up.

 <img src="http://g.recordit.co/EtyIDVzZsi.gif" width="700">